Robin Hood, Robin Hood riding through the glen (again)…

 On returning to England, Hood and John (Nicol Williamson) find their old hunting ground in a state of disrepair.
 By chance, they come across more Merry Men, as Will Scarlett (Denholm Elliott) and Friar Tuck (Ronnie Barker) appear from the undergrowth.

 Both these men have moved on after Hood left, and still work together robbing the rich.
 Will taking the horses, whilst Tuck takes the confessions.
-Hood nonchalantly (or is that Connery’s humorous take on the script) asking on the fate of Maid Marian.
+Hood nonchalantly (or is that Connery’s humorous take on the script) asking about the fate of Maid Marian.

 On seeing Marian (Hepburn), Hood learns to his surprise (and ours) she’s the Abbess of the Kirkly Abbey.
 After more comic moments, it’s apparent Hood is still in love with her (cue soppy love theme).
 She’s not so sure about him, as he abandoned her.